rust-lang/book/src/ch04-04-slices.md

 things to go wrong.
 We now have three unrelated variable bindings floating around which need to be kept in sync.

-Luckily, Rust has a solution to this probem: string slices.
+Luckily, Rust has a solution to this problem: string slices.

 # String slices